CMSgov/dpc-static-site/common/tos.md

 When records regarding an individual are obtained through DPC, you may not disclose any information or data regarding the individual to any other individuals or third parties without specific, explicit consent from the individual or his or her authorized representative or as part of an approved exception.
 The terms “individual” and “record” have the meanings specified in the Privacy Act at 5 U.S.C. § 552a(a).
 [Click here if you would like more information about the application of the Privacy Act at CMS.](https://www.cms.gov/Research-Statistics-Data-and-Systems/Computer-Data-and-Systems/Privacy/PrivacyActof1974)

 Furthermore, data can only be requested through DPC by a covered entity, or a business associate on behalf of a covered entity, for treatment purposes in accordance with 45 C.F.R. § 164.506.

 By accepting these Terms, you attest to the following:

 * You are either:
-    * A HIPAA Covered Entity (CE), as defined in 45 C.F.R. § 160.103
+    * A HIPAA Covered Entity, as defined in 45 C.F.R. § 160.103
-    * A HIPAA Business Associate (BA), as defined in 45 C.F.R. § 160.103
+    * A HIPAA Business Associate, as defined in 45 C.F.R. § 160.103
 * You are seeking protected health information (PHI), as defined in 45 C.F.R. § 160.103, for either:
     * Your own use
-    * On behalf of a HIPAA CE and for which you are a BA
+    * On behalf of a HIPAA and for which you are a business associate
 * You intend to take the data requested herein into your designated record set and only use the data requested herein for a permissible purpose under HIPAA

-A Business Associate/Subcontractor is directly liable under the HIPAA Rules and subject to civil and, in some cases, criminal penalties for making uses and disclosures of PHI that are not authorized by its contract or required by law.
-A business associate submitting API transactions and receiving data on behalf of a HIPAA-covered entity:
+A business associate/subcontractor is directly liable under the HIPAA Rules and subject to civil and, in some cases, criminal penalties for making uses and disclosures of PHI that are not authorized by its contract or required by law.
+A business associate submitting API transactions and receiving data on behalf of a HIPAA covered entity:
 * The business associate must not use DPC except as an authorized agent of the covered entity.
 * The business associate must be able to associate each inquiry with the covered entity for each API call (request).
 That is, for each inquiry a business associate makes, that business associate must be able to identify the covered entity making the request for each beneficiary’s information and be able to assure that responses are routed only to the originator of each request.

-**HIPAA does not require expiration dates on business associate agreements; it is valid as long as the agreement is in effect (or a regulatory rule change occurs).
-It is the responsibility of the covered entity to notify DPC at the termination of the business associate agreement.**
+HIPAA does not require expiration dates on business associate agreements; it is valid as long as the agreement is in effect (or a regulatory rule change occurs).
+It is the responsibility of the covered entity to notify DPC at the termination of the business associate agreement.

 ### Attribution